Colombo2496/usyd-amme-thesis-template/README.md

 * The following readme was written for the original CUED template, and should be carefully read to see what options are available.

 ## To be added
-*	Class option for a SIPS thesis with additional sections
 *	Template for new page style formatting

 ## Author(s)